osg-htc/docs/docs/other/osg-token-renewer.md

 Managing the OSG Token Renewal Service
 --------------------------------------

-The OSG token renewal service is set up as a "oneshot" systemd service, which runs under the `osg-token-svc` user, sets up an `oidc-agent`, adds the relevant OIDC client accounts as specified in the `config.ini` with `oidc-add`, and generates the tokens with `oidc-token`.

-This service is set to run via a systemd timer nightly at midnight.
+The OSG token renewal service is set to run via a systemd timer nightly at midnight.

 If you would like to run the service manually at a different time (e.g., to generate all the tokens immediately), you can run the service once with: